astronomer/docs/astro/reporting-dash-exports.md

 ![Example email alert shows the sender as Sigma with information about the report in the subject line.](/img/docs/dash-email-alert.png)

-### Schedule an emailed data report
+### Schedule a data report

 1. To view Astro reporting dashboards, click your Workspace name in the upper left corner of the Astro UI, click **Organization Settings**, and then click **Dashboards**.
 You can also access this page directly at [https://cloud.astronomer.io/dashboards](https://cloud.astronomer.io/dashboards).
-2. Open the **Export** menu for the reporting element you want to schedule an email export for and select **Schedule exports...**.
+2. Open the **Export** menu for the reporting element you want to schedule an export for and select **Schedule exports...**.

     <img src={require("../static/img/docs/dash-open-menu.png").default} alt="Expand the menu to view all options for downloading data, emailing data, scheduling a data export, and setting up a data alert." style={{ width: "60%", maxWidth: "400px", height: "auto" }} />

+3. Enter the where you want to send the data report.
-3. Enter the recipient's email address and optionally edit the subject line and email body message.
+    - **Email** - Enter the recipient's email address and optionally edit the subject line and email body message.
+    - **Webhook** - ([Sigma Beta](https://help.sigmacomputing.com/docs/webhook-exports)) Add the webhook URL where you want to export your data to.

 If you toggle **Condition** when setting up your schedule, it allows you to configure a conditional data export, or *reporting dashboard alert*.
 Instead of sending a report at a specific time interval, it sends a data report when your data meets criteria that you define.

 ## Create a reporting dashboard alert

-A reporting dashboard alert is an email containing a message and a data export that Astro sends when specific criteria are met in one of your reporting metrics.
+A reporting dashboard alert contains a message and a data export that Astro sends when specific criteria are met in one of your reporting metrics.
 Use reporting dashboard alerts to quickly receive messages and data when your metrics reach a specific threshold, such as when task failures exceed a certain amount.

 1. To view Astro reporting dashboards, click your Workspace name in the upper left corner of the Astro UI, click **Organization Settings**, then click **Dashboards**.
 You can also access this page directly at [https://cloud.astronomer.io/dashboards](https://cloud.astronomer.io/dashboards).
 2. Open the **Export** menu for the reporting element you want to set up an alert for.